howard8888/workspace/README.md

 * drive:* are still ephemeral controller flags; we use cue:drive:* and pred:drive:* only when we explicitly want them in WorldGraph.

+### Q&A to help you learn this section

+Q: Are drive:* flags stored in the WorldGraph by default?
+A: No. drive:* flags (e.g. drive:hunger_high, drive:fatigue_high, drive:cold) are ephemeral controller signals computed from numeric drives (hunger, fatigue, warmth) each tick.
+They live in the Drives object and are used by policy triggers and deficit scoring; they are not written as pred:* unless you explicitly create pred:drive:* or cue:drive:*.

+Q: When do drive flags become visible as WorldGraph tags?
+A: Only in two cases: (1) the autonomic path deliberately emits interoceptive cues (e.g. cue:drive:hunger_high on a rising edge via _emit_interoceptive_cues), or (2) you explicitly choose to represent a plannable drive condition as pred:drive:*.
+By default, drive flags stay out of the graph.

+Q: Why distinguish drive:* from pred:drive:* and cue:drive:*?
+A: drive:* flags are internal controller facts (“how hungry/fatigued/cold I am”) used by triggers. pred:drive:* would be a persisted fact you might plan toward, and cue:drive:* is evidence (“I just sensed cold skin”).
+Keeping these separate avoids cluttering the graph while still allowing you to model drive states explicitly when needed.

+Q: How do policies actually see the drive state?
+A: Policies call drives.flags() (or the runner helper _drive_tags(drives)) to get a list of drive:* flags.
+They then test for the presence/absence of these flags in trigger(...) and possibly in deficit scoring, without touching the WorldGraph.

+Q: If I want the agent to plan around hunger, what should I do?
+A: Decide whether you want hunger to be a goal or just evidence.
+Use pred:drive:hunger_high if you want planners to explicitly seek alleviation conditions; use cue:drive:hunger_high if it should only modulate which policies fire (e.g., SeekNipple) without becoming a planner target.